-The project is in its early stages, but so far the calls have been well received by service users and there have been clear benefits to individuals from these calls.
+So far the calls have been well received by service users and there have been clear benefits to individuals from these calls.
 The project made 53 calls in its first month, which has risen to 135 seven months in.
 There has been a total of 596 calls made in the 7 months the project has been live.

 For those who have not yet followed their safety plan (e.g. self-referring to IAPT), it is a helpful opportunity outside of a busy hospital environment, to encourage people to follow this.
 Some people have also asked to be reminded of what their safety plan is or asked for clarification on how they can access services.

 Many of the people have not had prior contact with mental health services, so the call has been a perfect opportunity to ensure the individual knows how they access support.
 This service is helping people to follow their safety plan and have a compassionate conversation after a traumatic period of crisis.

 It is important to offer individuals time to reflect on what has happened and plan how to care for themselves in the future and the follow up call allows for this.

 Whilst the ambition is for the service is to be offered Sussex-wide, having commenced with only three A&Es, the appetite to extend that is evident with a further 4 hospital sites going live in the early months of the service.
 Following consultation with Mental Health Liaison teams, the criteria for referral was also expanded to include those presenting at A&E with anxiety and low mood.